ltrgoddard/thesis/temp.markdown

 contrary, the text’s difficulty stems precisely from its tightly compressed structure, a structure which admits gaps (it is ‘patchy’), but which is far from ‘meandering’—in fact, it is highly organised.
-This discussion will now address five key *lacunae* in ‘A Note on Metal’, with the hope both of further clarifying Prynne’s text and of approaching the relationship between prose, politics and history which is to be the ultimate subject of this section.
+This discussion will now address six key *lacunae* in ‘A Note on Metal’, with the hope both of further clarifying Prynne’s text and of approaching the relationship between prose, politics and history which is to be the ultimate subject of this section.
 The choice of which gaps to analyse is necessarily influenced by the contours of the synopsis given above.

 *1. Prynne relies on a number of technical philosophical terms—most obviously ‘substance’, but also ‘abstraction’ and ‘quality’—without